 Executive MA International and European Relations & Management at UvA

-Other members of the Editorial Board of Forum EGP:
+Other members on the Editorial Board of Forum of EGP:

 Associate Research Fellow, Politics and Security Programme, OSCE Academy in Bishkek, Kyrgyzstan

 MA & PhD international studies and political science at Claremont Graduate University, United States